Preparing for Hyperemesis Gravidarum

-- Have disability insurance to cover loss of time from employment.
+- Have disability insurance or savings to cover loss of time from employment.

-- Have the ability to make a mini kitchen at your bedside (including a small fridge/cooler, microwave, toaster and a basket to hold snack foods).
+- Make a mini kitchen at your bedside (including a small fridge/cooler, microwave, toaster and a basket to hold snack foods).

-- Consider ridding your home of all garlic containing foods (which include most tomato sauces, frozen dinners, flavored snack foods, etc.).
+- Consider ridding your home of all onion/garlic containing foods (which include most tomato sauces, frozen dinners, flavored snack foods, etc.).

 - Stock up on high calorie/high fat foods as you will need to make the most of every bite.
 Avoid foods with strong odors.

 - Stock up on laundry, dish detergent and body soap that are odor free.

 to be in relatively good shape, but don't exercise excessively.

 sure you are well-rested and not overly stressed when you

 - Try to be in the best health possible.

 Eat lots of nutrient dense foods (fruits, vegetables, legumes, nuts, whole grains) and take prenatal vitamins for several months before you become pregnant.
 This will make sure you have storage of essential vitamins and nutrients for your baby when you are unable to eat.
 If you have a history of miscarriage, consider adding extra antioxidants.